 Daksheswara Mahadev, also known as Daksha Mahadev Temple, is a venerated Shiva shrine named after the father of Sati Devi, King Daksha Prajapati.
 The temple is one of the fourteen Prajapatis.
 The temple was commissioned by Queen Dhankaur in 1810, but the present-day structure was built in 1962.
 Other than the main temple, there are other structures of importance too like Das Mahavidya dedicated to Mahavidyas and one dedicated to Goddess Ganga.

 [ Explore more about the Gateway of Gods – Haridwar ]

 20 .
 Annamalaiyar Temple, Tamil Nadu

 Counted among the largest temple complexes of India, Annamalaiyar covers an area of 10 hectares.
 There are four gateway towers (gopurams), of which the tallest has a height of 66 meters and is 11-storeyed.
 There are very few temple towers in India having such an influential height.

-And off course, this temple complex houses many shrines; Ammalaiyar and Unnamulai Amman being the most significant ones.
-Dravidian style of architecture has been adopted in its construction.
+And of course, this temple complex houses many shrines; Ammalaiyar and Unnamulai Amman being the most significant ones.
+The dravidian style of architecture has been adopted in its construction.
 The gopurams are decorated with fine and vivid sculptures and figurines.

 21 .
 Tarakeshwar Temple, West Bengal